-The Bonds will mature on December 31, 2026.
-We will provide notice of maturity within 180 days prior to maturity.
+Each series of Bonds offered hereby will mature on the date which is the last day of the 30th month from the initial issuance date of Bonds in such series.
+For illustration purposes, if the initial issuance date for a series of Bonds is September 1, 2021, then the Bonds in such series would mature on March 30, 2024.
+We will provide notice of maturity no more than 240 days and no less than 180 days prior to maturity.
 The Bondholders may respond to such notice and elect to have its Bonds redeemed within 150 days prior to maturity.
-If a Bondholder does not elect to have its Bonds redeemed in its response to the notice and if the Company does not otherwise redeem the Bonds as otherwise described herein, immediately before maturity, the Bonds will be automatically renewed for five years from the maturity date and at the same interest rate.
+If a Bondholder does not elect to have its Bonds redeemed in its response to the notice and if the Company does not otherwise redeem the Bonds as otherwise described herein, immediately before maturity, the Bonds will be automatically renewed for an additional two years from the maturity date and at an annual interest rate of 6.75%.
 If a Bondholder elects to be redeemed, we may, at our option, extend the maturity of the Bonds held by such Bondholder for an additional six months to facilitate our redemption of those Bonds by providing written notice of such extension after the election by the Bondholder to be redeemed and at least 60 days prior to the maturity date.
+All payments related to the maturity of a Bond will be provided to the Bondholder within 25 days of the maturity date.

-For any Bonds offered hereby that mature after the three-year anniversary of the commencement of this offering, we expect that the renewal of such Bonds may require us to file a new offering statement.
+We expect that any renewal of Bonds may require us to file a new offering statement.
 In such a case, the new offering statement must be declared qualified before we will be able to renew your Bond.
 In this event, if the new offering statement has not yet been filed or become effective, we will extend your period to elect to be redeemed until ten days following the date of our notice to you that the new offering statement has become effective, which notice will include a new offering circular.

 THE REQUIRED INTEREST PAYMENTS AND PRINCIPAL PAYMENT ARE NOT A GUARANTY OF ANY RETURN TO YOU NOR ARE THEY A GUARANTY OF THE RETURN OF YOUR INVESTED CAPITAL.
-While our company is required to make interest payments and principal payment as described in the indenture and above, we do not intend to establish a sinking fund to fund such payments.
+While our company is required to make interest payments and principal payment as described in the Indenture and above, we do not intend to establish a sinking fund to fund such payments.
 Therefore, our ability to honor these obligations will be subject to our ability to generate sufficient cash flow or procure additional financing in order to fund those payments.
 If we cannot generate sufficient cash flow or procure additional financing to honor these obligations, we may be forced to sell some or all of our company's assets to fund the payments, or we may not be able to fund the payments in their entirety or at all.
 If we cannot fund the above payments, Bondholders will have claims against us with respect to such violation.